Diabetes Canada advocates fiercely on behalf of Canadians living with and affected by diabetes.

 Diabetes medications, devices and supplies are important for people with diabetes to effectively self-manage their disease, so that they can live a healthy life.

-Read more about the CDA's patient input to drug review processes in Canada.
+Read more about Diabetes Canada's patient input to drug review processes in Canada.

-Canadian Diabetes Association Feedback to CADTH on New Drugs for Type 2 Diabetes: A Therapeutic Review Update
+Diabetes Canada Feedback to CADTH on New Drugs for Type 2 Diabetes: A Therapeutic Review Update

 For more information about our advocacy efforts, please email firstname.lastname@example.org.